|Course Availability||Every other month|

-- Project managers and process owners who want to learn and apply the 14 Lean management principles and many of the Lean tools used in the Toyota Production System.
+- Project managers and process owners who want to learn and apply Lean management principles and lead a Lean transformation of an individual value stream.

-- Professionals including financial managers, plant managers, floor supervisors and business owners who are seeking a proven method for dramatically improving their organization’s processes.
+- Professionals across nearly all fields, including manufacturing, communications, health care, education and the military, who are seeking a proven method for dramatically improving their organization’s processes.

-- Professionals in health care, education and the military, among many other industries, who are interested in taking the next step toward Lean Six Sigma Black Belt certification.
+- Professionals interested in taking the next step toward a Six Sigma Black Belt certification.

-- Professionals at smaller organizations who want to reduce waste, but lack the time and resources to pursue LSS certification.
+- Professionals at smaller organizations who want to reduce waste without committing to the time and resources of the full Lean Six Sigma Certification.